Benefits of Laughing Even When You Don’t Feel Like It

 Here are a few benefits:

 - Blood flow.
-Laughter causes the tissue that forms the inner lining of blood vessels to dilate or expand in order to increase blood flow.
+Laughter causes the tissue that forms the inner lining of blood vessels to expand in order to increase blood flow.
 (University of Maryland School of Medicine)

 - Immune response.
-Humor raises the level of infection-fighting antibodies and immune cells.
+Humor can raise the level of infection-fighting antibodies and immune cells.
 (Robert Provine, professor of psychology, author of Laughter: A Scientific Investigation)

 - Pain relief.
-Ten minutes of laughing can allow up to two hours of pain relief.
+For Norman Cousins, ten minutes of laughing allowed up to two hours of pain relief.
 In a study of patients in a rehabilitation center, 74% agreed with the statement, “sometimes, laughter works as well as a pain pill.”
 (New England Journal of Medicine)

 Key Things to Remember